frequency-chain/frequency/designdocs/validity_state.md

 This proposal does not aim to specify:
 * what the states are
-* what the validity state structure is
+* what the _stored_ validity state structure is
-* how they are stored on chain (what Storage type to use)
+* what storage type to use for storing validity states
+* We attempt to limit the ability of the developers to mess up badly, however, it's not possible to predict every mistake and we don't try to.

-There may be some storage types and choices of keys that are better than others and these should be determined by experiments.
+There may be some storage types and choices of keys that are better than others and these can be determined by the implementers.

 ## Proposal
+Validity states are separated by message type.
+Allowable validity states are specific to each type.

 ### State Rules
 For maximum efficiency, lowest churn and least conflict, there must be restrictions on the state transitions.

-The rules are summarized by saying:
+The rules can be summarized by saying:
-* there's no going backward,
+* Terminal is terminal.
+* You can overwrite only the current state block range, and only with terminal state.
-* there's one and only one possible state for a given block number,
+* There's one and only one possible state for a given block number,
-* the highest state value is invalid and final and can't ever be changed,
+* The highest state value is a terminal one, and it's invalid.
-* ...except in a migration, in which case it must be migrated to be the final state of the new migration.
+* A terminal validity state for an ID can't ever be changed...except in a migration, in which case it must be migrated to be the terminal state of the new migration.

 1. The number of states and state transitions must be strictly limited to something humanly small, e.g. less than 100 or 1000.
 100 or 1000 states may seem like a lot, however, it may not be when considering state type migrations as described later on.
-2. Validity state type is an enumeration, starting with Active.
-The state Active is the default and has the lowest state value of all the states in use.
+2. Validity state type is an enumeration, starting with Active (or something that means the same thing).
+The state Active is the default and has the lowest state value of all the states in use (see notes on migrations).
 3. Successive states should be in a sensible order of expected progression, with a final state being an invalid state.
-4. Final states must be set with their end block = 0.
+4. Any new state for a given index (MsaId, Delegate, Schema) must be set with its end block = 0.
+Even in the case where it's actually known how long the state should be active, there's no way for the system to know what the next state should be -- or at least, implementing that kind of planning would be more burdensome for the chain than necessary.
+Callers must instead plan to update state in a timely way.
 5. States may not change from a higher value to a lower value.
 6. Validity states have a block range where the state applies, a start and an end.
 7. The block range end default value is 0, which means the state validity is indefinite.
 The reason for this (rather than it being -1 which is often used to indicate the last index) is `Blocknumber` has a type of u128.